 Develop those under you.
 The fastest way to move up is to train someone to take your job.
 This is one of the best ways to show leadership.
 Too often, people are afraid of “losing their jobs” because someone else knows how to do their job.
 This is not the case.
 This frees up time for you to develop your skills in other aspects of the business.

-Finally, you need to be able to admit that you’ve made mistakes.
+The final of our leadership traits is you need to be able to admit that you’ve made mistakes.
 Nobody has all the answers.
 You’re going to stumble, trip, and even fall.
 But those who are honest and admit their failures will gain the respect of others and will learn the most.